dimitrilw/dimitrilw/README.md

 shared among coworkers and peers.
 This habit comes from legacy military training -- old habits die hard and I still get a bit edgy when pressing "push" to something public.
 It is not easy to shake something that was drilled into you for many years.
-One day at a time; just one day at a time.
+Some day I will become more comfortable with public repositories.
+Someday.
+Maybe.